RayCC51/md2html/README.md

 - list
     - can not handle more then 2 level indented list
     - can not use mixed ul ol
-- table
-    - table can not align
 - footnote
     - footnote name with space does not working
     - note with several lines not working
 - em, strong
     - * a **strong** inside em*
+- table
+    - the <thead> element can only contain one row